Real World Datasets

 • Percent of Private Health Insurance per State

-Here we are creating two new calculated columns based on the data for each row, and so will use the mutate() command to create the new columns.
+Here we are creating two new calculated columns based on the data for each row, and so will use the mutate() command to create the new columns and mean for the summary.

 # Means per State